maxchou415/maxchou415/README.md

 ### Current career 👨🏻‍💻

-I am currently working in several teams with positioning **Software Engineer** and **Software Engineering Lead**, And of course, I am a digital nomad!
+I am currently working in several teams with positioning **Software Engineer** and **Software Engineering Lead**, and building my own startup project.
+And of course, I am a digital nomad!

 ### Lifestyle 🏖

 I love to talk with people who have strong self-cognition.
 Cooking, hangout with friends, or even having a house party! 🥳

-### Working on 👨🏻‍🎓
+### Education 🎓

-Recently, I am applying for college which is major in **Computer Science**, since I think that is time to have more domain-knowledge of computer science.
-Please let me know If you have good advice about applying for a college!
+- Computer Science at University of London.

 ### Cool Experiences 🤩